Oath of Allegiance (United Kingdom): Scottish Parliament

 Section 84 of the Scotland Act 1998 requires Members of the Scottish Parliament to take the Oath of Allegiance at a meeting of the Parliament.
 Members of the Scottish Government and junior Scottish Ministers are additionally required to take the Official Oath.

-Senedd Cymru - Welsh Parliament
+Senedd Cymru – Welsh Parliament oath

 Section 23 of the Government of Wales Act 2006 requires members of the Senedd to take the oath of allegiance.
 A Welsh form of the Oath is prescribed by the National Assembly for Wales (Oath of Allegiance in Welsh) Order 1999: